About the Assignment

 - Loving and flexible attitude

-Once all steps have been completed, you'll receive a message from us regarding your volunteer status.
+- Complete a Background Check: Once all steps have been completed, you'll receive a message from us regarding your volunteer status.
 Rescue America reserves the right to accept or deny potential volunteers based on the current needs and requirements within the organization.
-Thank you!

-One of the Rescue America team will contact you to go over your application and to discuss your suitability to join our volunteer team.
+- Volunteer Interview: One of the Rescue America team members will contact you to review your application and to discuss your suitability to join our volunteer team.